Rennae Stubbs: Broadcasting

+Coaching

-Stubbs subsequently had been added to the coaching team of Samantha Stosur.
-Originally, she was only expected to finish out the 2019 season with Stosur, however, given the success of Stosur at the end of 2019, the pair have decided to continue on in 2020, starting in Australia.
-With Stubbs as her coach, Stosur won a Grand Slam, the 2021 U.S. Open doubles, with playing partner Zhang Shuai.
+From August 2018 until spring 2019, Stubbs was coach of Karolína Plíšková.
+Stubbs subsequently was added to the coaching team of Samantha Stosur.
+Originally, she was only expected to finish out the 2019 season with Stosur, however, given Stosur's success at the end of 2019, the pair decided to continue on in 2020, starting in Australia.
+With Stubbs as her coach, Stosur won one major title, the 2021 US Open doubles, with playing partner Zhang Shuai.
 Stubbs also coached Genie Bouchard throughout 2020 where Bouchard improved her ranking from 330 to 120 on the WTA rankings.

-For the 2022 US Open, Stubbs was part of tennis great Serena Williams’ team as she contested her final grand slam tournament.
+For the 2022 US Open, Stubbs was the coach for Serena Williams as she contested her final major tournament.
+Williams lost in the third round.